-- As the business broker will explain in the listing material, Paul’s Ice Cream Shop may legally be owned by XYZ, Inc (which is owned by the seller of Paul’s Ice Cream Shop).
+- The business and trade name Paul’s Ice Cream Shop is legally be owned by XYZ, Inc (which is owned by the individual seller of Paul’s Ice Cream Shop).

-- This structural format is the most common form of business purchase.
+- This structural format is the most common form of a business purchase.

 Stock Purchase Sales in South Florida

-A stock purchase deal simply means that the buyer will personally purchase the seller’s actual corporate legal entity.
-If the seller does business as a corporation then the buyer will purchase all of the shares of the corporation and thus becomes the corporation’s owner and sole shareholder.
-If the seller does business as a limited liability company (LLC) then the buyer will purchase all of the membership interests of the limited liability company and thus becomes the LLC’s sole managing member
+In contrast to an asset purchase deal, a stock purchase deal is where the buyer will personally purchase the seller’s actual corporate legal entity.
+If the seller does business as a corporation then the buyer will purchase all of the shares of the corporation and thus become the corporation’s owner and sole shareholder.
+If the seller does business as a limited liability company (LLC), then the buyer will purchase all of the membership interests of the limited liability company and thus becomes the LLC’s sole managing member.

 Most Buyers Do Not Want A Stock Purchase Deal

-With a stock purchase deal, a buyer will inherit all of the sold corporate entity’s tax or legal liability.
-For this reason, most buyers do not use stock purchase deals when structuring their purchase proposal.
+With a stock purchase deal, a buyer will inherit all of the seller’s tax or legal liability from the corporate entity being purchased.
+The buyer does not form their own corporate entity and instead inherits the seller’s tax ID and even bank account.
+Because of the fear of liability, most buyers do not use stock purchase deals when structuring their deal format.
 In some specific circumstances, however, a buyer will want to a stock purchase deal in order to take possession of the seller’s tax identification number.

 An Example of A Stock Purchase Deal

 - Let’s say Jim wants to buy a home healthcare company called ‘Therapy To You’.